iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/PPM APG Forms Analysis.md

 ### **Intro**

 This part of the file continues discussion in [PPM APG Forms](PPM%20APG%20Forms.md).
-In this file we talks about the assumptions and constraints imposed in the parameters between these form so that they become equivalent to each other.
+In this file we talk about the assumptions and constraints imposed in the parameters between these form so that they become equivalent to each other.
 In the section below we proved a lot of proposition.
 Now we give a high level summary of the propositions and how different form of algorithms are related to each other.